 Injury Prevention: The deadlift is a short man’s lift due to its fixed height from the ground and taller lifters tend to struggle to get into a safe and effective starting position.
 This can result in some nasty deadlift form where rowers are most vulnerable to injury, the lower back.
 The RDL eliminates this risk.
 Lower back pain can often result from imbalanced anterior hip (quadriceps muscles) and posterior hip (glute muscles), so building up that backside is a key to staying healthy.
 This is also a fantastic exercise for hamstring flexibility, as the lowering phase of every repetition is a loaded stretch for the hamstrings.

 Update: I still love the RDL, but my absolute favorite deadlift for rowers is the trap bar deadlift.
 If all you have is a barbell, then the RDL will do great.
-If you have access to a trap bar, read here for why it’s the best deadlift for rowing.

 #3: Rear Foot Elevated Split Squat (RFESS)